What is shorting a Stock

 What is Short Selling?

-Short selling, often referred to as “,” involves borrowing shares from a brokerage and immediately selling them with the anticipation that the share price will decline shortly after.
+Short selling, often referred to as “shorting a stock,” involves borrowing shares from a brokerage and immediately selling them with the anticipation that the share price will decline shortly after.
 If the stock price does fall as expected, the trader can repurchase the borrowed shares at a lower price, return them to the broker, and pocket the difference as profit.

 Here's a simplified example: You borrow 10 shares of a company and sell them for $10 each, generating $100.
 If the price drops to $5 per share, you can use your $100 to buy back all 10 shares for only $50, return them to the broker, and realize a $50 profit, minus any associated commissions, fees, and interest costs.